 Related Article: Singapore – The Ideal Destination for your Business

-How do you set up a business in Singapore?
+How to form a company in Singapore?

 The best approach for a foreign entrepreneur who wants to set up and operate a business in Singapore is through the Global Investor Programme.